Compare cheap car insurance

 Comprehensive car insurance typically covers the replacement of a hybrid battery if it is damaged in an accident.

 However, damage caused by wear and tear or if the battery is faulty is generally not covered by insurance, and the car’s warranty should cover such cases.
-It is important to check the details of the insurance policy and warranty to understand the coverage of hybrid battery replacement.
+It is important to check the details of the insurance policy and warranty to understand the cover of hybrid battery replacement.

 Hybrid cars are typically more expensive to insure than a petrol version with a similar size and specification.